Peter Carington, 6th Baron Carrington: Political career 1946–1982

 Carington was again leader of the opposition in the House of Lords from 1974 to 1979.
 In 1979 he was made Foreign Secretary and Minister for Overseas Development in the first cabinet of Margaret Thatcher.
 Thatcher spoke highly of Carington, stating that "Peter had great panache and the ability to identify immediately the main points in any argument; and he could express himself in pungent terms.
 We had disagreements, but there were never any hard feelings."

 Carington chaired the Lancaster House conference in 1979, attended by Ian Smith, Abel Muzorewa, Robert Mugabe, Joshua Nkomo and Josiah Tongogara, which brought to an end Rhodesia's Bush War.
 He later expressed his support for Mugabe over Smith.
+In his memoir, The Great Betrayal: The Memoirs of Ian Douglas Smith, Ian Smith described Carington as the most dishonest and manipulative politician he had ever met.

 Carington was primarily responsible for ensuring the 1982 Canada Act passed the House of Lords.
 Under the provisions of the act, which received Royal Assent on 29 March 1982, the British Parliament renounced any future role in amending the Canadian constitution, a process known in the former dominion as patriation.

 Carington was foreign secretary when Argentina invaded the Falkland Islands on 2 April 1982.
 He resigned his position on 5 April, taking full responsibility for the complacency of the Foreign and Commonwealth Office in its failure to foresee this development and for the misleading signals sent by the Foreign Office on British intentions for retaining control over the Falklands.
 In her autobiography, Margaret Thatcher later expressed her sorrow at his departure.
 She had asked him to stay but he left because he and the Foreign Office were distrusted and even hated by many back-bench Conservatives.